 Doctoral Degree Requirements: Although each doctoral course of study will be unique to the individual student, the normal course of study will include a minimum of 54 hours beyond the Master's.
-These credit hours are distributed among the core courses, statistics and research methods, the minor, the field of expertise and 11 elective hours including the dissertation.
+These credit hours are distributed among the core courses, statistics and research methods, a minor or substantive area, and the dissertation.
 Students will be expected to have completed a Master's degree, preferably one with a thesis.
-Students not possessing a Master's will have to demonstrate their ability to do graduate work prior to admission into the Ph.D. program as will those without research experience who will have to demonstrate an ability to produce scholarly work in
+Students not possessing a Master's will have to demonstrate their ability to do graduate work prior to admission into the Ph.D. program as will those without research experience who will have to demonstrate an ability to produce scholarly work in PRTM.

-PRTM.
 Doctoral application deadline is March 15 for U.S. students; March 1 for international students.
 This program has fall admission only.
 There are no spring admissions.